Rens van Eijden

+Rens van Eijden ([ˈrɛns fɑn ˈɛidə(n)]; born 3 March 1988) is a Dutch former footballer who played as a centre back.
+Known for his composure, defensive intelligence, and leadership on the field, Van Eijden enjoyed a career spanning over a decade in Dutch football.
+Developing his skills in PSV Eindhoven youth academy, he went on to make a name for himself at clubs like NEC Nijmegen and AZ Alkmaar, where he became a reliable presence in the backline.

 Club career

 PSV Eindhoven

 Born in Oss, Netherlands, van Eijden began his career at RKSV Margriet, a club based in his hometown.
 Then, van Eijden joined PSV Eindhoven youth system in 1999, where he started his career there and after progressing through the ranks, he was promoted to Jong PSV Eindhoven in September 2004.